jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/!dummy.md

 ---

-(Hm, image drag&drop from website behaves wierd: file selector for local storage comes up, then MM seems to fail or lock up?!)
+(Hm, image drag&drop from website behaves weird: file selector for local storage comes up, then MM seems to fail or lock up?!)

 ---